 This tour departs Adelaide every Tuesday, as it's our most popular overland adventure tour here at Real Aussie Adventures make sure you book well in advance.

-You start your adventure travelling through the vineyards of the Clare Valley wine region, but soon enough you will see the rugged Outback through the historic town of Melrose, gateway to the Flinders Ranges.
-You can then enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
-Tonight you will stay in the heart of the Southern Flinders Ranges.
+On the morning of day 1 of your adventure, we pick you up in Adelaide.
+You will head through the picturesque vineyards of the Clare Valley wine region.
+Then the outback adventure really beings as we travel through the historic town of Melrose, gateway to the Flinders Ranges.
+You will enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wildflowers.
+Your first night will be spent in the heart of the Southern Flinders Ranges.
 (LD)

 Day of leisure to either relax or explore the Red Centre township of Alice Springs.
 All activities and meals are at your own expense.
-Accommodation is included.
+Hostel accommodation is included.

 Alice Springs to Banka Banka Station